iPhone at 10: Reliving our original iPhone review through 2017 goggles

 If looking back on Apple's first smartphone through a 2017 filter teaches us anything, it's that the firm's overall strategy remains the same a decade (and an iconic CEO) on.

-Adhering religiously to that naeusating "fail fast" Silicon Valley mantra, Apple will often debut an imperfect product for the sake of the principle behind it, and then refine its mass market appeal thereafter.
+Adhering religiously to that naeusating "fail fast" Silicon Valley mantra, Apple will often debut an imperfect product for the sake of the principle behind it, and refine its mass market appeal thereafter.

 That was certainly the case with the iPhone in 2007, as by 2010's iPhone 4, Apple was in a position (in terms of brand awareness, the overall usability of its hardware, and the depth of its ecosystem) to turn the smartphone world on its head.

-The same looks holds true if you look at the Apple Watch vs the Apple Watch 2 (bad vs not-so-bad); the thoroughly underwhelming, headphone jack-less iPhone 7 (which precedes what's thought to be another radical redesign with the iPhone 8); and the early USB-C-adopting 2015 MacBook – a feat of design wizardy rendered virtually unusable by the fact USB-C wouldn't really start to roll out for another year.
+The same holds true if you look at the Apple Watch vs the Apple Watch 2 (bad vs quite good); the thoroughly underwhelming, headphone jack-less iPhone 7 (which precedes what's thought to be another radical redesign with the iPhone 8); and the early USB-C-adopting 2015 MacBook – a feat of design wizardy rendered virtually unusable by the fact USB-C wouldn't really start to roll out for another year.

 So while products have evolved and personnel moved (or passed) on, the Apple we know in 2017 is, at its core at least (chortle), the same Apple that brought us the first iPhone in 2007; the evangelical zeal with which it introduces us to a new product and tells us why it's so "revolutionary" ultimately belying a quiet smugness that sometimes verges on arrogance.